Kingsmead College: History

 Kingsmead College was founded by Doris Vera Thompson in October 1933 and in 1934 opened its doors to 136 girls, from Grade 1 to Post-Matriculation.

-Over the years, houses and gardens adjacent to the original property were purchased, providing further buildings needed to cater for a steadily increasing amount of young girls coming to the school.
+Over the years, houses and gardens adjacent to the original property were purchased, providing further buildings needed to cater for a steadily increasing number of young girls coming to the school.

 Doris Vera Thompson helped to plan St Brigid's Chapel on the school grounds and she considered the simple building to be the “heart of the school.”
 From 1939 onwards, the Boarders used the Chapel regularly until 1999, when the Boarding House was closed.

 Each class attends Chapel Assembly regularly during the term.

-The Chapel is open daily during the week from 07h00 to 17h00 and, on Sundays, it is used by the Kingsmead Christian Fellowship for Christian worship and prayer.
-Many Old Kingsmeadians return to the Chapel for weddings and Christenings.
+The chapel is open daily during the week from 07h00 to 17h00 and, on Sundays, it is used by the Kingsmead Christian Fellowship for Christian worship and prayer.
+Many Old Kingsmeadians return to the chapel for weddings and Christenings.
 The chapel is dedicated to St. Brigid.